keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 [^24]:	Seriously, don't @ me.

 [^25]:	But, Emily, I'm running a 5k next month, don't I need to carbo-load?
 Oh my God, don't get me started on carbo-loading.
-Unless you're a marathon runner, tri-athete, or freaking Michael Phelps---you probably don't need to carbo-load.
+Unless you're a marathon runner, tri-athlete, or freaking Michael Phelps---you probably don't need to carbo-load.

 [^26]:	Speaking of being satiated, perform the following experiment.
 Eat half a cup of broccoli.
 Just half a cup.
 Down your gullet.
 Record how full you feel.
 Record if you could even finish it all.
 The next day, eat half a cup of pecans.
 Down it goes.
-Note your findings.Dollars to donuts the broccoli leaves you feeling fuller.
+Note your findings.
+Dollars to donuts the broccoli leaves you feeling fuller.
 Why?
 It’s a complex carbohydrate that takes *forever* to digest.
 Not to mention the amount of fiber that comes with half a cup of broccoli.
 Yowza.

 [^27]:	Royal Society of New Zealand.
 "How The Body Metabolizes Sugar."
 SugarScience.UCSF.edu, November 16, 2016. [https://sugarscience.ucsf.edu/sugar-metabolism.html.](https://sugarscience.ucsf.edu/sugar-metabolism.html)